microsoft/TemplateStudio/docs/frameworks/updatemvvmlightlocator.md

 xmlns:vms="using:YourAppName.ViewModels"
 ```

-Remove the ViewModelLocator from the Application.Resources ResourceDictionary:.
+Remove the ViewModelLocator from the Application.Resources ResourceDictionary:

 ```xml
 <vms:ViewModelLocator x:Key="Locator" />